valancej/documentation/_pro/continuous-deployment/azure.md

 * include a table of contents
 {:toc}

-## Continuous delivery to Azure with Docker
+## Continuous Delivery To Azure With Docker

 To make it easy for you to deploy your application to Azure we’ve built a container that has the AzureCLI installed.
 We will set up a simple example showing you how to configure any deployment to Azure.

+**Note** that since Codeship Pro runs Docker containers on Linux build machines, in addition to deploying to Azure, we also support all Microsoft .NET builds that do not require Windows build machines.

-## Codeship Azure deployment container
+## Codeship Azure Deployment Container

 The Azure deployment container lets you plugin your deployment tools without the need to include that in the testing or even production container.
 That keeps your containers small and focused on the specific task they need to accomplish in the build.
 By using the Azure deployment container, you get the tools you need to deploy to any Azure service and still have the flexibility to adapt it to your needs.